-The Law and Organizing Lab is an innovative model for expanding the application and integration of a broad range of analytical and change-making tools into legal education.
+The Law, Power, and Organizing Initiative is an innovative model for expanding the application and integration of a broad range of analytical and change-making tools into legal education.

-The Law and Organizing Lab catalyzes a range of learning opportunities and provides permanent advocacy and organizing capacity to NYU Law’s Clinical Program to engage in effective ongoing power-building, coalition, campaign, and policy work.
+The Law, Power, and Organizing Initiative catalyzes a range of learning opportunities and provides permanent advocacy and organizing capacity to NYU Law’s Clinical Program to engage in effective ongoing power-building, coalition, campaign, and policy work.
 This learning and capacity helps train hundreds of clinical law students each year and leverages the existing capacity of NYU Law’s more than 35 clinics and more than a dozen externships to drive major impact on a wide range of issues.

-The Law and Organizing Lab works in support of building power for traditionally marginalized communities, and prepares students and clinical faculty to provide client representation and engagement that is grounded in a deep understanding of how advocacy work can relate to and support broader efforts to advance structural change.
+The Law, Power, and Organizing Initiative works in support of building power for traditionally marginalized communities, and prepares students and clinical faculty to provide client representation and engagement that is grounded in a deep understanding of how advocacy work can relate to and support broader efforts to advance structural change.

 The law is a powerful tool to disrupt or challenge inequality, oppression, and marginalization.
 But, making durable change in the world often requires a sophisticated sense of how things work well beyond the courtroom.
 Making ambitious change requires a sophisticated understanding of community, politics, and power.